Hemanthneu/Football-Transfers-Analysis-in-Excel/README.md

-# Football-Transfers-Analysis-in-Excel

-Understand the Economics of Football by Analyzing International Transfers Data in Excel
+# Understand the Economics of Football by Analyzing International Transfers Data in Excel

 Welcome to the Football Transfers Analysis in Excel project!
 This repository is dedicated to an in-depth exploration of international football transfers, providing valuable insights into the economics and movement of players across associations.
 Leveraging a robust dataset spanning two seasons (2021/2022 and 2022/2023), this project involves extensive data analysis and visualization in Excel.